In his book Thinking Fast and Slow, Daniel Kahneman gives an example of elementary Bayesian inference, posing this

 The true positive and false positive probabilities can be combined, using Bayes's Theorem, to give us the answer given by Kahneman.
-To give the probability that the cab was really blue, given it was identified as blue, we divide the true positive probability by the sum of the true positive and false positive probabilities.
+To give the probability that the accident cab was really blue, if identified as such by the witness, we divide the true positive probability by the sum of the true positive and false positive probabilities.
 This is .12 divided by .12 plus .17, which computes as .4138, or about 41%, as Kahneman said.

 The result is surprising to some, but the reason is easy to understand: even though the witness identifies cab colors with 80% accuracy, there are so many more green cabs than blue that the chance of mistaken identification outweighs the chance of correct identification.
 This also works the other way.
 If the percentages of green and blue cabs were reversed, so that 85% of the cabs were blue and 15% green, the probability that the accident cab was blue, and was correctly identified as such, would rise to 96%.
 If half the cabs in the city were green and half blue, then the base rate would be uninformative in this example, and the chance of a correct identification would be 80%.
 You can try these and other scenarios using the calculator below.

 Click here to run the calculator for Kahneman's example, or enter the values yourself above.
 (Calculator accepts arguments by query string, e.g. http://anesi.com/bayes.htm?p_a=.15&p_b_a=.8&p_not_b_not_a=.8)